saurabhdaware/webperf-mumbaijs/transcript.md

 | VisConf lets you create talks from transcript and slides and generates an animated version of talk.
 | You can check it out on github. $wait5s

 || and that is it!
 Thank you!
-If you have any questions you can drop on my twitter.
+If you have any questions, you can drop them on my twitter.